elvinlim96/PDR-Booking/README.md

 ## Executing program

-1. Run the following command to start the web scalper:
+1. Run the following command to start the automated PDR booking:
 ```
 python PDRbooking.py
 ```